ssmirr/appdev-chapters/continuous-delivery.md

 ## Review Apps

 Imagine there are 10 developers on the team with 2-3 branches each that they think are ready to merge into `main` and deploy to `production`.
-They are just waiting for approval from Q&A and the product owners.
+They are just waiting for approval from Quality Assurance and the product owners.

 If you only have a single `staging` server, you're going to have a big traffic jam.
 Should each developer create their own staging server?
 Since we're using Heroku, with it's unbelievably good deployment ergonomics, that is actually within the realm of possibility; if we were working directly with e.g. Amazon AWS for hosting, it would be out of the question.
 However, there's a better way: Review Apps.